Adrien-GOGOIS/lsp_chutney_project/README.md

-# LSP tutoral
+# LSP for Chutney
-A practical gudide for implementing a Language Server and a LS Client.
+Implementing a Language Server and a LS Client for Chutney testing app.